Deltasiv/Lemon/README.md

 ## Description

-Comet is a student organization tool made in C++.
+Lemon is a rocket launch system made in C++ 17 and Shell script.

 #### Technologies

 - C++ 17
-- Shell Script
+- Shell Script 5.0

-#### Other technologies are subject to be used
+#### Other technologies are subject to be used and may or will be changed without notice.

 ---